MB Patriots: Chief Richard L. Keller

 Born in Long Branch in September 1937, he was was the son of a career military man.
 A US Army veteran himself, Chief Keller was the borough’s longest serving police chief (and the youngest in NJ history at the time of his appointment).
 He was also a longtime member of the MB Fire Company and MB First Aid Squad (and a past president).
 Chief Keller coached Cap League baseball for many years and was the borough’s first recycling coordinator.

-A true student of borough history, he took over as the volunteer director of the MB Cultural Center in May 2000.
-His talent for building and leading a team of volunteers helped save the stately Ocean Avenue building from oblivion.
-All the while he worked to develop a “jewel on the Jersey Shore” and he passed the mantle on to a good and caring team.
-When he retired from Cultural Center in December 2008, he concluded 50 years of faithful service to the borough.
+A devoted student of borough history, he took over as the volunteer director of the MB Cultural Center in May 2000.
+There his talent for building and leading a team of volunteers helped save the stately Ocean Avenue building from oblivion.
+All the while he shrived to operate a “jewel on the Jersey Shore” and then passed the mantle on to a good and caring team.
+When he stepped down in December 2008, he concluded 50 years of faithful service to the borough.

 Awesome article Greg!